RikitoNoto/flutter_animated_icon_button/README.md

 # flutter_animated_icon_button
 An animated icon plugin.
-This plugin allow you create an animated icon button easy.
+This plugin allows you to create an animated icon button easily.